Relayium

 What's actually protecting the file

 Nothing is stored on a server in this mode — it exists only for the duration of the transfer.
-Relayium is open source under the MIT license at github.com/relayium/relayium, so the mechanics are auditable rather than a black box.
+Relayium is open source under the AGPL-3.0 license at github.com/relayium/relayium, so the mechanics are auditable rather than a black box.

 The practical limits, honestly